JuliaMath/Sobol.jl/README.md

 (SGJ did re-use a table of primitive polynomials and coefficients from the *TOMS* code, but since this is merely a tabulation of mathematical facts it is not copyrightable.)
-SGJ's implementation in NLopt, along with these Julia wrappers, is free/open-source software under the [MIT ("expat") license](http://opensource.org/licenses/MIT).
+SGJ's implementation in NLopt, along with this Julia translation, is free/open-source software under the [MIT ("expat") license](http://opensource.org/licenses/MIT).

 Technically, we implement a 32-bit Sobol sequence.
 After